-The City in September 2016 was awarded a $26,409 TDEC energy grant to install a series of energy efficiencyprojects at three City facilities that will create significant taxpayer savings on municipal utilitycosts.
-The 50/50 matching grant will fund half the cost of the projects up to $55,319.
+The City in September 2016 was awarded a $26,409 TDEC energy grant to install a series of energy efficiencyprojects at three City facilities, creating significant taxpayer savings on municipal utilitycosts.
+The 50/50 matching grant funded half the cost of the projects up to $55,319.

 The City of Spring Hill was one of only 13 government entities throughout the state to receive a share of more than $1 million in grant funds for energy efficiency projects announced by Tennessee Gov. Bill Haslam and TDEC Commissioner Bob Martineau.

-Grant recipients will implement projects designed to reduce air emissions, improve energy efficiency and create cost savings.
-Specifically, the projects focus on cleaner alternative energy, energy conservation, and air quality improvement.
+Grant recipients implemented projects designed to reduce air emissions, improve energy efficiency and create cost savings.
+Specifically, the projects focused on cleaner alternative energy, energy conservation, and air quality improvement.